Many of us suffer emotional hunger that comes from something I call the Body Mythology.

 There is a common trope on TV and movies: There is some girl, and at the beginning of the story, she is portrayed as an “ugly duckling”.
 Perhaps she is the “wrong size”, “unfashionable”, she doesn’t do her hair and make up “right”.

 And then suddenly a transformation happens.
 She loses weight.
-She learns how to dress.
+And, perhaps, she learns how to dress.
 Someone teaches her how to use makeup and do her hair.

-Suddenly, she is happy.
-Everyone loves her.
+Suddenly, she is happy, and, so the myth goes, everyone loves her.
 All her problems, it seems, are solved.
 She is the beautiful, perfect, swan.
-She is “saved”.
+And she is “saved”.

 Our Body Mythology